 A few key tips to help you answer ‘Who are you as an artist?’:

-- This can be visual or personal.
+- Identity — this can be visual or personal.
 Usually identities are supported by a backstory, they’re a sense of yourself.
 Stephen Webber, lecturer at Berkley, suggests to think of an artist that you really love, that has influenced you, then think of another artist that you feel you’re somehow similar to, but that is very different from the first artist.
 What do you have in common with those two?
-At last, think about what’s your differentiator – what do you have that few people know about?
+At last, think about what’s your differentiator — what do you have that few people know about?
 What makes you unique?
 It does not necessarily have to be in the music.
 Write this down.

-- You don’t need to define a vision for your whole career right from the start.
+- Vision — you don’t need to define a vision for your whole career right from the start.
 However, it is a good idea to know what you’d like to accomplish with a single or an album.
 Planning out 3 albums in advance can be a great way to do it.
 For example, Lykke Li launched 3 different albums with three very distinct concepts, each portraying a different life phase of a person.
 Youth Novel talks about teenage love.
 Wounded Rhymes talks about disappointment and hurt.
 I Never Learn about how you’ve been hurt and disappointed before but still you did it again (you never learn!).